PlayOnRetro-Tools/muse/README.md

-# Musa - Multi Sprite Animation editor
+# MUSE - Multi Sprite Animation Editor

 A multi jointed sprite animation editor for the Megadrive.